eclipsesource/tabris-js-docs/docs/latest/widget-basics.md

 ## Widget Properties

 Every native widget supports a set of properties (e.g. a text or a color).
-These properties can be read and written using the [property API](api/Properties.md) methods `get` and `set`, respectively.
+These properties can be read and written using the methods `get` and `set`, respectively.
 Widget's properties can also be written or read by directly accessing fields on the widget object.
 For example, `var text = widget.text;` is the same as `var text = widget.get("text");` and `widget.text = "foo";` is the same as `widget.set("text", "foo");`.
 If the property is supported, but the given value is of the wrong type, the value will either be converted (if boolean or string are expected), or ignored with a printed warning.

 Example with `get` and `set`: